Hackdromeda/BugBrowser/README.md

 * Learn about BugCrowd and HackerOne
   * Try, *Alexa ask Bug Browser to tell me some facts about BugCrowd.*
   * Try, *Alexa ask Bug Browser to introduce me to BugCrowd.*

+* Learn how to use BugCrowd
+  * Try, *Alexa how do you use BugCrowd?*

 * Get bounties from BugCrowd and/or HackerOne
   * Try, *Alexa ask Bug Browser, how do you find bounties?*
   * Try, *Alexa ask Bug Browser, what companies are looking for security researchers?*
+  * Try, *Alexa ask Bug Browser, what are some bounties available from BugCrowd?*
+  * Try, *Alexa ask Bug Browser to tell me about HackerOne programs*

 * Get more bounties beyond the first set of cards provided
   * Try, *Alexa next page*